 - two project conferences to exchange experiences and results not only among the project partners and stakeholders but also with partners of other Horizon 2020 projects.

-Providing attractive, ready to use tools and materials described below, WP7 will strongly enhance the impact of the project by helping farmers and other actors along the value chain to adapt techniques of crop diversification and thus contribute to higher arable land productivity, to lowering negative environmental impact, to improving the delivery of ecosystem services.
+Providing attractive, ready to use tools and materials described below, WP7 is strongly enhancing the impact of the project by helping farmers and other actors along the value chain to adapt techniques of crop diversification and thus contributing to higher arable land productivity, to lowering negative environmental impact, to improving the delivery of ecosystem services.

 - Dr. Helga Willer, FiBL, Work package leader